Taste profile

 More to know before you make it

 Expect a balanced profile with support from Tomato Juice, Lemon Juice, Celery Salt.
+Works well with brunch dishes, salty snacks, and lighter daytime food.

 Serve in a highball glass and aim for a easy prep that still feels polished in the glass.
+Tomato Tang is the kind of recipe that works well as part of a broad home-cocktail collection.

 Background